glf30/2d-express-router/assignment/readme.md

 18.

-- Create sort method for the musical artists
+- Create sort method for the musical artists to sort by name and age as specifying if the order is ascending or descending
 - Apply the sort method in your GET method
-- Create sort method for the actors
+- Create sort method for the actors to sort by name and age as well as specifying if the order is ascending or descending
 - Apply the sort method in your GET method